Clffin/Snooker-Game/README.md

 # Snooker-Game
-A simple snooker game developed for my graphics programming course.
+A simple snooker game developed using p5.js and Matter.js for my graphics programming course.